Controlling unfolding in type theory: Case study: an implementation in cooltt

 \section{Case study: an implementation in \texorpdfstring{\cooltt{}}{cooltt}}

-We have implemented our approach to controlled unfolding in the experimental \cooltt{} proof assistant~\cite{cooltt}; \cooltt{} is an implementation of \emph{cartesian cubical type theory}~\cite{angiuli:2021}, a computational version of homotopy type theory whose syntactic metatheory is particularly well understood~\cite{sterling:phd,sterling:2021}.
-The existing support for partial elements and extension types made \cooltt{} a particularly hospitable ground to experiment with elaborating controlled unfolding to extension types.
-The following example illustrates the use of controlled unfolding in \cooltt{}:
+We have implemented our approach to controlled unfolding in the experimental \cooltt{} proof assistant~\citep{cooltt}; \cooltt{} is an implementation of \emph{cartesian cubical type theory}~\citep{angiuli:2021}, a computational version of homotopy type theory whose syntactic metatheory is particularly well understood~\citep{huber:2019,sterling:phd,sterling:2021}.
+The existing support for partial elements and extension types made \cooltt{} particularly hospitable for experimentation with elaborating controlled unfolding to extension types.
+The following example illustrates the use of controlled unfolding in \cooltt{}, where $\Con{path}~A~x~y$ is the cubical notion of propositional equality ($x \equiv y$):